 Flights to Sri Lanka

 Sri Lanka’s main airport is in Colombo.
+The cost of flying to Sri Lanka is becoming very affordable.
 I used Sky Scanner to book my flights, paying $350 AUD from Australia’s Gold Coast (without bags).
 The cost of flights to Sri Lanka will vary depending on where you are coming from and what time of year you plan to visit.

 Weather in Sri Lanka